Anatoly1010/Atomize/atomize/documentation/awg_functions.md

 Arguments: none; Output: none.
 Examples: awg_setup() writes all the settings into the AWG card.
 ```
 This function writes all the settings modified by other functions to the AWG card.
 The function should be called only without arguments.
 One needs to initialize the settings before calling [awg_update()](#awg_update).
-The default settings (if no other function was called) are the following: Sample clock is 1250 MHz; Clock mode is 'Internal'; Reference clock is 100 MHz; Card mode is 'Single'; Trigger channel is 'External'; Trigger mode is 'Positive'; Loop is infinity; Trigger delay is 0; Enabled channels is CH0 and CH1; Amplitude of CH0 is '600 mV'; Amplitude of CH1 is '533 mV'; Number of segments is 1; Card memory size is 64 samples; Buffer is empty.<br/>
+The default settings (if no other function was called) are the following: Sample clock is 1250 MHz; Clock mode is 'Internal'; Reference clock is 100 MHz; Card mode is 'Single'; Trigger channel is 'External'; Trigger mode is 'Positive'; Loop is infinity; Trigger delay is 0; Enabled channels are CH0 and CH1; Amplitude of CH0 is '600 mV'; Amplitude of CH1 is '533 mV'; Number of segments is 1; Card memory size is 64 samples; Buffer is empty.<br/>
 ### awg_update()
 ```python3
 awg_update()